Best Diet for Ring-Neck Snake

 Ring-Neck Snake Nutritional Profile

 The Ring-Neck Snake has specific dietary requirements shaped by its Small (10-15 in) build and secretive temperament.
 With a typical lifespan of 6-10 years, long-term nutritional planning is essential to maximize quality of life.
 Ring-Neck Snake's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Ring-Neck Snake to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Ring-Neck Snake to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Ring-Neck Snake